m0hammad-yaser/OSWE-AWAE-Notes/openITCOCKPIT/README.md

 Let's visit `http://openitcockpit` in Firefox while proxying through BurpSuite to create a basic sitemap.
 The proxy will capture all the requests and resources that are loaded and display them in the `Target` > `Sitemap tab`.

 **This initial connection reveals several things:**
-- The vendor dependencies are stored in the lib and vendor directories.
+- The vendor dependencies are stored in the `/lib` and `/vendor` directories.
-- Application-specific JavaScript appears located in the js directory.
+- Application-specific JavaScript appears located in the `/js` directory.

 Let's load a page that should not exist (like `/thispagedoesnotexist`) to determine the format of a `404` page.